LGBTQ people in the United States: Interest groups

-The wide array of LGBT-related organizations in the United States includes National Center for Transgender Equality (NCTE), Parents, Families and Friends of Lesbians and Gays (PFLAG), Gay & Lesbian Alliance Against Defamation (GLAAD), Human Rights Campaign (HRC), National Gay and Lesbian Task Force (NGLTF or "the Task Force"), Empowering Spirits Foundation (Empowering Spirits or ESF), Gay & Lesbian Victory Fund, Safe Space America, Independent Gay Forum, and many local LGBT community centers.
+The wide array of LGBTQ-related organizations in the United States includes National Center for Transgender Equality (NCTE), Parents, Families and Friends of Lesbians and Gays (PFLAG), Gay & Lesbian Alliance Against Defamation (GLAAD), Human Rights Campaign (HRC), National Gay and Lesbian Task Force (NGLTF or "the Task Force"), Empowering Spirits Foundation (Empowering Spirits or ESF), Gay & Lesbian Victory Fund, Safe Space America, Independent Gay Forum, and many local LGBTQ community centers.

 Freedom to Marry was the leading advocate for same-sex marriage; the organization closed after same-sex marriage was legalized nationwide.
 Some of the original staff from Freedom to Marry moved to a new organization called Freedom for All Americans, which now seeks to "adapt the multi-level and multi-prong strategies" of the marriage equality movement to a movement for "a broader array of LGBT rights and protections," according to Courtenay W. Daum.

 Support in schools

 Since the 1980s, Gay Straight Alliance organizations have helped students and teachers and provide resources to their institutions.
 The 1984 Federal Equal Access Act prohibits schools receiving federal funding from discriminating between clubs.
 This law has been used in legal challenges to reverse school bans against GSAs.
 Research has shown that LGBTQ adolescents feel safer and more included when they belong to these groups.
 Presence of a GSA on campus has been shown to increase LGBTQ student wellbeing and educational attainment.